 Spatial Transformations Experiment - websiteUse of Spatial Transformations and Reference Frames is an experiment being conducted in the Visual Perception and Spatial Cognition laboratory at the University of Utah.

 Statistical consulting - websiteWelcome to the statistical consulting page.
 This page has information about scheduled and walk-in consultations, on-line statistical resources, and frequently asked questions.
 Please let us know if you were hoping to find something that wasn't available on this page, and we'll do our best to add it or to help you find another source for that information.
-Undergraduate students, please note that the psychology department's statistical consulting service cannot be used to get help with course work or to provide tutoring.
+The Psychology Department's statistical consulting program is intended for graduate students, post doctoral fellows, and faculty in the Psychology Department.
+We are not generally able to provide consultation for students and faculty from outside of the department; however, those decisions are made on a case by case basis Undergraduate students, please note that the Psychology Department's statistical consulting service cannot be used to get help with course work or to provide tutoring.
 Statistical tutoring can be arranged through the ASUU Tutoring Center (http://tutoringcenter.utah.edu/index.html).

 Type 1 Diabetes ADAPT Project - websiteThe goal of the project is to understand how children and adolescents with Type 1 diabetes and their mothers manage diabetes.
 Adolescence is a problematic time for managing diabetes as the child may be trying to assert her independence, which may lead parents to be less involved in diabetes management.
 The study explores whether age differences in parental involvement in diabetes management relate to the child's autonomy development, and are reflected in the interdependence of mothers and adolescents in coping with the stressors related to diabetes.
 This project is funded by the National Institute of Diabetes & Digestive & Kidney Diseases (NIDDK).
 A 5-year longitudinal study was completed in 2010 and data analyses are continuing.